Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

     }
 ```

-where we can see that we just return a maximum value as the difference of `int256(votedPowerSum) - int256(govPower)` if `votedPowerSum > govPower`.
+where we can see that we just return the maximum value as the difference of `int256(votedPowerSum) - int256(govPower)` if `votedPowerSum > govPower`.
 Echidna will then use all the existing target function handlers to manipulate state in an attempt to optimize the value returned by this function.

 > For more on how to define optimization properties, checkout [this page](../writing_invariant_tests/optimizing_broken_properties.md).

 This test could then be run using the `echidna . --contract CryticTester --config echidna.yaml --format text --test-limit 10000000 --test-mode optimization` command or by selecting `optimization` mode in the Recon cockpit.

-## The Revelation and Impact
+## The revelation and impact

-After running the fuzzer for 100 million tests, we get the following result:
+After running the fuzzer for 100 million tests, we get the following unit test generated from the reproducer:

 ```javascript
 // forge test --match-test test_optimize_property_sum_of_initatives_matches_total_votes_insolvency_0 -vvv